Dezilou/PATinDataBricks/README.md

-# Operational JAR Logic, applied to PAT Intermediate Table - South West
+# DataBricks - Operational JAR Logic, applied to PAT Intermediate Table - South West
 ## NHS England South West Intelligence and Insights

 The **Southwest Elective Delivery Dashboard** provides a summary of elective waiting lists and activity recovery.
 This script focuses on the elective aspect of the dashboard, tracking recovery progress against both planned targets and the 2023/24 baseline where applicable.
 It integrates the latest publicly available monthly data, broken down by week, and appends the most recent unpublished weekly data to ensure reporting is up to date with the latest available figures.